ameyaranadee/restoreviews/README.md

-# yelp-camp
+# RestoReviews
-A site for all camping fans - "yelpcamp"
+A site for all camping fans - "restoreviews"

-#YelpCamp
+#RestoReviews

 ##Initial Setup